F. A. Q. on Teacher Training Courses & Providers

 Our accredited course codes for Yoga are:

-Certificate IV in Yoga and Life Education (Accredited Code: 30847)
+Certificate IV in Yoga for Life (Accredited Code: 10553NAT)

 THI courses and resources are value packed.
 They have been written by yoga professionals and contextualised for ultimate relevance.
 They have been tried, tested and refined and are currently, successfully implemented at all Shanti Yoga centres.
 They can be stand alone, or nestled; build progressively and are updated and augmented on-goingly.
 Small groups are more cohesive and supportive for study.
 At your training, the student-teacher ratio is high, so students receive quality, personalised attention.
 You also get to know your fellow trainees well.